Adrienne Catherine de Noailles

 Adrienne Catherine de Noailles, comtesse de Tessé ([dənoaj dətɛse]; 24 December 1741 – December 1813), was a French salon holder and letter writer.
-She was daughter of Louis, 4th duc de Noailles, sister of the 5th duc de Noailles and aunt of Marie Adrienne Françoise de Noailles, held a salon and corresponded with Thomas Jefferson in the early 19th century.
+She was daughter of Louis, 4th duc de Noailles, sister of the 5th duc de Noailles and aunt of Marie Adrienne Françoise de Noailles.
+She was known for her salons and her correspondence with Thomas Jefferson in the early 19th century.

 Life

 On 20 June 1755 she married René de Froulay, Comte de Tessé, last Marquis de Lavardin (1736–1814), grandson of René de Froulay de Tessé.

-In February 1764, on his tour of Paris, Mozart dedicated his sonatas for piano and violin, KV8 and KV9 to her.
+In February 1764, on his tour of Paris, the child prodigy Mozart dedicated two sonatas for piano and violin (KV8 and KV9) to her.
+The comtesse gave the eight-year-old composer a gold snuffbox and gold watch.